CircuitVerse/Interactive-Book/docs/seq-design/seq-synth.md

 ## Introduction

-As presented in section [FSM]({% link docs/seq-design/fsm.md %}) any sequential circuit can be modelled using Finite State Machines (FSM) or, viceversa, any FSM can be implemented in a sequential circuit.
+As presented in section [FSM]({% link docs/seq-design/fsm.md %}) any sequential circuit can be modelled using Finite State Machines (FSM) or, vice-versa, any FSM can be implemented in a sequential circuit.

 The process to obtain such a circuit from its functional description or model is referred to as *sequential synthesis*.